 affoGATO Cat Cafe, Cleveland

-Cleveland will soon have its own cat café thanks to the efforts of owner Mandy Miller who became hooked on the concept when living in Washington D.C.
+Cleveland now has its own cat café thanks to the efforts of owner Mandy Miller who became hooked on the concept when living in Washington D.C.

 “Shortly before I moved there my cat passed away and I couldn’t have one in my studio apartment there so I used to go to a cat café,” explains Miller.
 “When I moved back to Cleveland I felt that loss so I ran the numbers and decided it was time to start a cat café here.”